rjz/Spark-Achilles/readme.md

 		$this->load->view('achilles_form.php');
 	}

-Notice that each time the form is posted, Achilles is given the opportunity to interject a response.
+Notice that each time the form is posted, achilles is given the opportunity to interject a response.
 If validation fails, the `showErrors` function is used to apply the results of validation to the form.
-If it succeeds, Achilles replaces the nametag form with a note that everything turned out alright.
+If it succeeds, achilles replaces the nametag form with a note that everything turned out alright.

 ### Custom Javascript handlers

-Achilles is designed to be extended by the front end team through the use of 'handler' methods added to the `achilles.handlers` namespace.
+achilles is designed to be extended by the front end team through the use of 'handler' methods added to the `achilles.handlers` namespace.
 This is done by simply hooking in once the achilles script has been included.
 Adding an "alert" function, for instance, could be achieved using:

 	<script>
 	$.extend(achilles.handlers, {